-Professor Peddle is an associate professor in the Division of Public Administration and assistant chair of the Department of Political Science.
+Professor Peddle is an associate professor in the Division of Public Administration.
 He received his Ph.D. in economics from Northwestern University in 1984, and M.P.A. and B.A. degrees from Drake University.
 He taught economics at Holy Cross College (1984-90).
 His teaching interests include public finance, growth management policy, economic development policy, research methods, and program evaluation.
 His research has focused on local and regional economic development tools and policies, growth management policy, government's role in education, local public finance, and financial management.
 He also has directed the annual Illinois Policy Survey along with Professor Burrell for the past several years.

 "Development Exactions," (with R. Dahlstrom), in Financing Economic Development for the 21st Century (White, Bingham, and Hill (eds.)), M.E.
 Sharpe, 2003.

 "Does Government Need to be Involved in Primary and Secondary Education?," Garland Publishing, 2000.